 Blackberry lilies make fine companions for irises.
 That's because as a member of the iris family, they enjoy the same growing conditions: lots of sun, average moisture, and soil that drains easily.
-Blackberry lilies are not long-lived perennials, but they are easy to grow, and you can propagate them at home to keep the flowerbed populated with those unique orange and red speckled blooms for years to come.
+Blackberry lilies are not long-lived perennials, but they are easy to grow, and you can propagate them at home to keep the flowerbed populated with these unique orange and red speckled blooms.

 Choose a site with full sun to grow your blackberry lilies.
 A minimum of four hours a day is necessary for plant health and blooms, and six hours is even better.

-While blackberry lilies respond to regular watering with larger, healthier blooms, they are also drought tolerant.
+While blackberry lilies respond to regular watering by producing larger, healthier blooms, they are also drought tolerant.
 Dry winter soils are ideal.
 Err on the side of less water, not more.

 Temperature and Humidity

 Hot weather and high humidity are not issues for cultivating the blackberry lily.
-The plants are not susceptible to mildews or fungi, as long as no standing water is present.
+The plants are not susceptible to mildews or fungi, provided no standing water is present.

 Supplemental fertilizer is not necessary to grow blackberry lilies.
 The plants are not heavy feeders, and can get the nutrients they need from the soil.

 Similar to the way that iris or daylily rhizomes can be divided, you can propagate blackberry lilies in the same way—by digging and dividing the root clumps.
 This is best done when the flowering is over and the plants are mostly done growing.
-Dig the plants, and use a sharp knife to cut apart pieces that have a fan of foliage attached.
+Dig up plants, and use a sharp knife to cut apart pieces that have a fan of foliage attached.
 Replant them in the desired locations at the same depth.

 Growing blackberry lilies in containers is a great way to "stage" the plants when they come into bloom: Before blooming, place the containers in an out-of-the-way spot, as the foliage is not much to look at.
 When the blooms begin, move the containers to a prominent spot on the porch or patio where you can enjoy the flowers.

 Blackberry lilies are generally trouble-free plants.
 However, the common iris borer can infect and even kill plants.
-The pest is insidious, and may leave no signs at first except an entry hole at the base of the plant.
+The pest is insidious and may leave no signs at first except an entry hole at the base of the plant.
 If your plant looks wilted or discolored, look for this hole.
 Remove and destroy any infected plants, roots and all.
 Root sections can be salvaged by closely inspecting them and cutting away any rotting sections or areas with borer holes.